 Some recent movies tried to change the narrative by talking about what really matters.
 Bollywood movie Thappad would be one such movie.
-It says about something that no one ever dared to say.
-It did invite a lot of negative commentary but that’s how it works, it takes time to unlearn things.
+It talks about something that no one ever dared to say.
+It did invite a lot of negative comments but that’s how it works, it takes time to unlearn things.
 Resentment is common when you realize that something you believed was nothing but a lie.
-Pink, a movie by the same team also asks us a serious question.
+Pink, a movie by the same team, also asks us a serious question.

 These movies redefined the ‘only male heroes sell tickets’ convention in cinema.
 The leading women effortlessly carry the entire movie on their shoulders and the movies also turned out to be commercial successes at the box office.
 Movies like these took out the usual serious tone of women-centric movies and appealed to a much wider audience without any gender specifications.
 Tamil film Kolamavu Kokila starring Nayanthara also falls on this list.

 It is high time we stop confining women empowerment and feminism to just strong and independent female protagonists.
 We need equally strong male characters, who are unbiased and liberal in their approach to gender-based issues.
 They should not come across as yet another superior moral being, rather as something that should be normal in our world.
 Amrita’s father in Thappad would be an excellent example to cite.